telefonicaid/iotagent-json/README.md

 * If an attribute named B is found, its content will be parsed as if they would be Battery information as described [here](https://github.com/telefonicaid/iotagent-thinking-things#b).
 This implementation admits also an extended version of this attribute, adding the "batteryType" and "percentage" fields to the entity.

+## <a name="apireference"/> API Reference Documentation

+Apiary reference for the Configuration API can be found [here](http://docs.telefonicaiotiotagents.apiary.io/#).
+More information about IoTAgents and their APIs can be found in the IoTAgent Library [here](https://github.com/telefonicaid/iotagent-node-lib).

 ## <a name="client"/> Command Line Client
 The JSON IoT Agent comes with a client that can be used to test its features, simulating a device.
 The client can be